galaxie500/blog/_posts/2019-05-11-how-i-animated-scape.md

 Within my game code I then rendered these particle effects over the animated and scaled sprites.
 Later on I also implemented lighting to my game.
 At that point, I purposfully attached pink lights onto the byte objects so they are visible from the far!

 I really enjoy doing manual animation since you have more control over each individual pixel on the screen!
+The game will release later this year.
+In the meantime you can already download a pre-release version.
+Feel free to give me feedback either here or on [twitter](https://twitter.com/bitbrain_)!
+If you are especially interested in further development on this project, make sure to [checkout this Moment page](https://twitter.com/i/moments/1127137651549667328) I created.

+<iframe src="https://itch.io/embed/357509?bg_color=15171A&amp;fg_color=05fecf&amp;link_color=f20179&amp;border_color=15171A" width="100%" height="167" frameborder="0"></iframe>